Copyright IBM Corporation and Maersk GTD Inc. 2018, 2019

 Consignment level events can be seen by clicking on the Events button, or by clicking within the consignment card and then selecting the Events tab.
 Here is an example that shows a partial display for All Event Types for the consignment.
 Note that with the All Event Types view, the events are sorted by eventSubmissionTime.

 You can select the Transport Plan events for the consignment.
 Note that with the Transport Plan view, the events are sorted by eventOccurrenceTime.
 Here is a partial display of the Transport Plan events.

 You can select the Admin events for the consignment.

 You can select the Document events for the consignment.

-If you click on a transport equipment card (click in the box for a specific transport equipment), it will show additional information about the transport equipment, including the events submitted for the transport equipment and consignment; you might also hear the Shipment Manager referred to as the Event Visibility Dashboard (EVD).
+If you click on a transport equipment card (click in the box for a specific transport equipment), it will show additional information about the transport equipment, including the events submitted for the transport equipment; you might also hear the Shipment Manager referred to as the Event Visibility Dashboard (EVD).
 Notice that there are links at the top to return to the consignment list or the transport equipment list.
 Depending on what type of events are present, the Shipment Manager UI will preselect a filter.
 In this example, there are "Actual" transport events so the Current Progress filter is preselected.
 We will discuss these filters in more detail later.
 When we look at the events for the transport equipment, it has many events that show the movement for the transport equipment and consignment.
 The most current event is at the top, so scroll to the bottom if you want to follow the cargo from start (bottom) to finish (top).
-The image below shows the most current events at the top.
+Here is a partial display of the Current Progress for one of the transport equipment.